Ad libitum feeding in calves – as much as the calf wants

 Numerous scientific studies have confirmed the importance of intensive rearing and the associated higher profitability in dairy cattle farming.
 It essentially comes down a change in attitudes in practice.
 Investments in a new-born calf, especially in the first weeks of life, are always worthwhile.

-The following table shows the link between the higher daily gains during the feed phase and the higher milk yield in the 1st week of lactation.
+The following table shows the link between the higher daily gains during the feed phase and the higher milk yield in the 1st lactation.

 During the first 50 days of life, intensive self-multiplication of cells takes place in the inner organs, whereas in the later rearing phase, growth takes place through cell enlargement.